 Wildlife Insights is committed to sharing data for conservation purposes.
 However, certain species may be at-risk with the exposure of specific geographic location data.
-In order to protect the locations of these species, Wildlife Insights will fuzz the exact coordinates of all deployments set at a location where a sensitive species is captured.
-The fuzzed location will be provided in lieu of the exact location for all public downloads.
+Wildlife Insights will restrict public access to exact locations of sensitive species in order to protect these species.

-If you are downloading public data, you can determine which deployments have fuzzed coordinates by referring to the column titled "Fuzzed" in the deployments.csv file provided.
-If the value is "True", the deployment's coordinates have been fuzzed.
-If the value is "False", the coordinates provided are the exact coordinates provided to Wildlife Insights.
-Public data users may request access to exact locations of sensitive species by contacting the project administrator or owner.
+If you are downloading public data, you can determine which deployments have fuzzed coordinates by referring to the column titled Fuzzed in the deployments.csv file provided in your download package.
+If the value is True, the deployment's coordinates have been fuzzed.
+If the value is False, the coordinates provided are the exact coordinates provided to Wildlife Insights.